BrewGlow

 What’s missing in current solutions?

-Current tea culture being disconnected from modern lifestyle
+Current tea culture being disconnected from the modern lifestyle

 This has led to a passive, routine engagement with tea, rather than a reflective or personalized ritual.